bsstahl/CognitiveInheritance/Posts/A-Software-Developers-View-of-Dynamic-Programming.md

 ### Continue the Conversation

 I am happy to answer questions or discuss this further.
 Ping me on Twitter {TwitterLink} with your comments or questions.
 I'd love to hear from you.
-I am also available to deliver a talk to your conference or user group on [this or other topics](http://www.cognitiveinheritance.com/page/Speaking-Engagements.aspx).
-You can [contact me via my blog, Cognitive Inheritance](http://www.cognitiveinheritance.com/contact.aspx).
+I am also available to deliver a talk to your conference or user group on [this or other topics](http://www.cognitiveinheritance.com/page/Speaking-Engagements.html).
+You can [contact me here]({PathToRoot}/contact.html).

 1 In mathematical terms, DP is useful for solving problems that exhibit the characteristics of Overlapping Subproblems and Optimal Substructure.
 If a problem is able to be described recursively, it will usually exhibit these traits, but the use of the recursion concept here is a generalization to put the problem in software developer's terms.